DynProto: Dynamic Prototype Evolution for Out-of-Distribution Detection: Related Work

 \textbf{OOD Detection Based on External Textual Information.} Benefiting from CLIP’s~\cite{clip} strong generalization capability in open-world scenarios, many recent methods have leveraged its rich textual knowledge by obtaining potential OOD text labels from external text corpora or large language models to assist CLIP in OOD detection.
 ZOC~\cite{zoc} trains a captioner on external datasets to generate potential OOD text labels.
 NegLabel~\cite{neglabel} incorporates the WordNet~\cite{wordnet} to mine semantically unrelated words to the ID labels.
 CSP~\cite{csp} enhances the activation probability of labels by constructing a set of low-correlation super-class labels.
 NegRefine~\cite{negrefine} refines negative-label-based zero-shot OOD detection by filtering semantically ambiguous labels and introducing a multi-matching-aware scoring strategy.
 SynOOD~\cite{synood} employs a diffusion-based in-painting pipeline to generate near-boundary OOD images, and then finetunes the CLIP model by aligning those synthetic samples with negative text-label features drawn from an external label space beyond the ID classes.

-\textbf{Test-Time OOD Detection.} Recently, growing attention has been devoted to utilizing information from real test-time scenarios to enhance OOD detection.
-AUTO~\cite{auto} conducts test-time adaptation by directly optimizing the model via stochastic gradient descent, with the objective of reducing overconfidence on potential OOD samples.
-RTL++~\cite{rtl} models a linear relationship between OOD scores and features, but this assumption fails when the feature spaces of near OOD and ID samples overlap.
-AdaND~\cite{adand} keeps the backbone model fixed and trains a lightweight noise detector to identify and filter out OOD samples.
-TULIP~\cite{tulip} incorporates prior knowledge of ID and OOD distributions during test time to calibrate the model’s predictive uncertainty.
-OODD~\cite{oodd} maintains a priority queue that accumulates representative OOD features and utilizes them to calibrate the OOD scoring of incoming test samples.
-AdaNeg~\cite{adaneg} constructs a memory bank for each predefined negative label to collect potential OOD samples predicted as these negative labels.
-In contrast, our method removes the reliance on negative labels and builds the memory solely based on ID-related information.
-Moreover, AdaNeg relies on external textual labels for test-time adaptation, which makes it applicable only to VLMs.
-Our method, by contrast, is model-agnostic and can be seamlessly applied to both VLMs and unimodal models.
+\textbf{Test-Time OOD Detection.} Recent studies have explored using unlabeled test-time samples to improve OOD detection under evolving environments.
+AUTO~\cite{auto} adapts the model parameters through stochastic gradient descent to reduce overconfidence on potential OOD samples.
+Yu et al.~\cite{selflabeling} propose a self-labeling framework that combines prototypical contrastive learning and mutual information maximization for few-shot open-set domain adaptation.
+RTL++~\cite{rtl} models a linear relationship between OOD scores and visual features, but this assumption may become unreliable when the feature distributions of ID and near-OOD samples overlap.
+AdaND~\cite{adand} freezes the backbone and trains a lightweight noise detector to identify potential OOD samples.
+TULIP~\cite{tulip} incorporates prior knowledge of ID and OOD distributions to calibrate predictive uncertainty at test time.
+OODD~\cite{oodd} maintains a priority queue of representative OOD features and uses them to calibrate the OOD scores of incoming samples.
+TTL~\cite{TTL} uses pseudo-labeled test samples to optimize class-specific learnable OOD prompts, purifies noisy OOD knowledge, and maintains a textual knowledge bank for cross-batch score calibration.
+AdaNeg~\cite{adaneg} also constructs test-time memory banks, but each memory bank is associated with a predefined negative textual label.
+Therefore, its performance remains dependent on external OOD labels and its applicability is limited to VLMs.
+In contrast, DynProto constructs class-aware visual memories without predefined negative labels and dynamically refines them into OOD prototypes, making it compatible with both unimodal and multimodal architectures.
+In our preliminary work, DCAC~\cite{dcac} maintains class-aware caches of uncertain test samples and uses their visual features and predictive distributions to calibrate overconfident model outputs.
+While DCAC demonstrates the effectiveness of exploiting class-conditioned correlations among test samples, the cached samples primarily serve as instance-level calibration signals and are not organized into explicit representations of the underlying OOD distribution.
+DynProto extends this idea by clustering class-aware cached features into representative OOD prototypes and performing detection through the relative similarity between test samples and ID/OOD prototypes.